-Even after proper treatment, some patients (estimated at 5% to 15%) may experience lingering fatigue, achiness or headaches.
+Even after proper treatment, some people (estimated at 5% to 15%) may experience lingering fatigue, achiness or headaches.
 This is known as post-treatment Lyme disease syndrome or PTLDS.
 The symptoms don’t mean that you still have an infection.
 PTLDS probably won’t respond to additional antibiotics.
-The majority of people in this group will have symptoms resolve over the next one to six months.
+The majority of people in this group will have symptoms that resolve at some point over the next six months.